We go through life opening doors and even though we know its mood we still go in expecting maybe not its opposite but something else

 55 ‘Ways’. – The supposed ‘shorter ways’ have always put mankind into great danger; at the glad tidings that such a shorter way has been found, they always desert their way – and lose their way.

-and I can only see you
+You wonder out there and I can only see you a being nothing

 For the last few weeks, I have been reading books about child development and how we grow up and become the adults we are.
 I don’t do this without reason; I still wonder why I have such an interest in who and what we are.
 I know that most people have questions and, on occasion, also pursue these, but for me, it’s something I do every day.
 I have not done this my whole life; before philosophy, I was curious about many things, and I pried open all the toys I got to see what was inside.
 Later this curiosity made me look inside myself because I broke down and wanted to know why.
 I was born with a more than average curiosity, you might say.